MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-site-recovery-overview.md

 author: ronmiab
 ms.author: robess
 ms.topic: overview
+ms.date: 06/19/2023
 ms.reviewer: rtiberiu
 ms.lastreviewed: 03/07/2023
-ms.date: 04/17/2023

 ---

 # Azure Site Recovery overview (preview)

 Azure Site Recovery on Azure Stack Hub helps ensure business continuity by keeping business apps and workloads running during outages.
-Azure Site Recovery on Azure Stack Hub replicates virtual machines (VMs) workloads from a primary site to a secondary location.
+Azure Site Recovery on Azure Stack Hub replicates virtual machine (VM) workloads from a primary site to a secondary location.
 When an outage occurs at your primary site, you fail over to a secondary location, and access apps from there.
 After the primary location is running again, you can fail back to it.

 > [!IMPORTANT]
 > During the public preview of Azure Site Recovery on Azure Stack Hub, updates might require a complete re-installation (a complete removal and then re-add) of the service.